ravenac95/site/_reference/docker-ignore-file.md

 1. The .dockerignore file controls what makes it into your build.
 It is common to exclude large and sensitive files.
 1. Don't put docker-compose.yml in .dockerignore.
 Your app can't be configured correctly without it in the build.
 1. The [code sync feature](https://convox.com/docs/code-sync) of `convox start` will not sync files and directories listed in .dockerignore.

+Note: the way Convox handles .dockerignore is a bit unusual.
+Instead of looking for a `.dockerignore` file at the project root, Convox checks the directory referenced by each `ADD` or `COPY` directive.
+If the parent directory contains a `.dockerignore` but has not been `ADD`ed in the `Dockerfile`, that `.dockerignore` will be ignored.